 Russia and the former Soviet Union lack national bone marrow donor registries.
 The patients have to pay 5,000 euros for the donor search abroad, plus 13,000 euros for harvesting of the stem cells and their delivery to the hospitals.
-In addition, chemotherapy drugs needed during transplantation are sometimes unavailable in the hospitals and have to be purchased by patients themselves.
-Our goal is to help 10 low-income patients a year.
+Our goal is to help 20 low-income patients a year.

 What is the issue, problem, or challenge?

 Russia and the former Soviet Union lack their own bone marrow donor registries.
 Cancer patients who need the transplants have to pay out of pocket for the donor search abroad, collection of bone marrow, and delivery of transplant.
-Many cancer patients are unable to afford the donor searches, which delays transplantations and results in a bleak outcome.
+Many cancer patients are unable to afford the donor searches, which delays transplants and worsens outcome.

 How will this project solve this problem?

 Our contribution to the cost of donor searches will allow starting donor searches timely and will help patients have better chances to overcome cancer.

 Improved survival of cancer patients who undergo bone marrow transplantations.

 Total Funding Goal: £231,158